Dilatons Improve (Non)-Goldstones: Renormalisation Group Matters

-\section{\RZ{Flow Theorems and Improvement Terms}}
+\subsection{\RZ{Flow Theorems and Improvement Terms}}

-Flow theorems state a hierarchy between the UV and the IR limit of the Weyl anomaly coefficients for theories flowing from a UV to an IR CFT (or a fixed point).
+Flow theorems state a hierarchy between the UV and the IR limit of the Weyl anomaly coefficients for theories flowing from a UV to an IRFP (or CFT).
 Originally formulated in $d=2$, known as the $c$-theorem, by Zamalodchikov \cite{Zamolodchikov:1986gt}, Cardy \cite{Cardy:1988tj} provided an insightful formula

 where $c$ is the central charge in the Weyl anomaly $\vev{\TEMT} = - \frac{1}{24 \pi} c R$.
 One can infer from \eqref{eq:cthm} that for the integral to converge it is important that $\TEMT \to 0$ fast enough in the UV \emph{and} the IR.